stonefl/stonefl.github.io/_posts/2020-10-29-connect-power-bi-desktop-to-oracle-database-through-ldap-jdbc-connection-string.md

 * From the **Home** tab, select **Get Data**
 * From the **Get Data** window that appears, select **More** (if necessary), select **Database** > **Oracle database**, and then select **Connect**

 * You might get the warning message on recommended provider shown as below.
-Just click on **OK** to skip it.
+Then click on the `Learn more` link to download and install ODAC.
+I have installed **64-bit ODAC 12.2c Release 1 (12.2.0.1.1) for Windows x64** using all default settings.
 ![connect_to_oracle_db]({{site.baseurl}}/img/post/connect-oracle-database_2.png)

 * Copy the `[servername]:[serverport]/[servicename]` part from the above connection details in SQL Developer to the **Server** field shown as below, then click **OK**.